mongodb/leafygreen-ui/.changeset/dull-bikes-help.md

 '@leafygreen-ui/confirmation-modal': minor
 ---

 - Adds new prop `confirmButtonProps`.
-This props is an object that accepts all `Button` props except for the `variant` prop.
+This prop is an object that accepts all `Button` props except for the `variant` prop.
 The variant is controlled by the `variant` prop.
 - Adds new prop `cancelButtonProps`.
 This prop is an object that accepts all `Button` props.
 The `onClick` property will also fire when the `X` button, or backdrop is clicked.
 - Prop `onConfirm` is now marked as `deprecated`.
 Please transition to `confirmButtonProps` and pass the `onClick` property.
   ```js